department-of-veterans-affairs/vagov-content/pages/records/download-va-letters.md

 <section>

-### What if I have trouble downloading a VA award letter?
+### What if I have trouble downloading a VA letter?

 Call MyVA311 for help: <a href="tel:+18446982311">1-844-698-2311</a>.
 If you have hearing loss, call TTY: 711.